 Is This Real?

-2016 was touted as THE year of Virtual Reality.
-While there was definitely growth in the production of VR and accessibility, it didn’t quite take off the way it was predicted.
-This leaves opportunity for 2017 to take that virtual ball and run with it.
-The HUGE success of the Pokémon Go app is likely to lead to many copycats.
-Although still clunky, VR headsets are becoming more available and brands are finding ways to produce virtual content.
+Virtual Reality devices are on the rise.
+While there was definitely growth in the production of VR and accessibility, it didn’t initially take off as predicted.
+This leaves opportunity for the future to take that virtual ball and run with it.
+Although clunky, VR headsets are becoming more available and brands are finding ways to produce virtual content.

-Looking back at 2016, the one constant in social media was change.
-Social media trends in 2017 will be much the same.
-Expect Snapchat to continue to grow and eventually figure out a way to make monetization more of a priority.
-Twitter will likely stick around, but perhaps someone will finally buy it or it may morph into a different type of platform.
+The one constant in Social Media is change.
+Many social media trends will be much the same.
 Live video is only going to grow in prominence and influence.
-Now is the time to jump on that movable feast before you get priced out or qualitied out.
+Now is the time to jump on that movable feast before you get priced out.

 There is so much noise out there it’s going to be increasingly important to give your brand a voice, a personality and a humanizing touch that will make it stand out.
 Millennials, in particular, seem to want to have an actual relationship with brands and are interested in more than just their products.

-We did survive an attack by the Internet of Things in 2016.
-Even with the vulnerabilities of having smart devices exposed, Amazon just reported HUGE sales of its Echo and Echo Dot devices for Christmas.
+Even with the vulnerabilities of smart devices, Alexa with Amazon Echo, Google Home, and other virtual assistants are booming.
 We are all becoming more reliant on virtual assistance to function in our new world.

-2017 will be a good time to figure out your place in this landscape.
+Not using Social Media to market your business?
 Plant a flag and start building.
 Expect to hear the term Omnichannel as the social experience continues to merge with the offline experience of consumers.
 There is still a wild west mentality out there and you can experiment and have some fun along the way.